openzipkin/zipkin/zipkin-server/README.md

 who enable self-tracing should lower the sample rate from 1.0 (100%) to a much smaller rate, like 0.001 (0.1% or 1 out of 1000).

-When `zipkin.self-tracing.enabled=true`, Zipkin will self-trace calls to the api.
+When `zipkin.self-tracing.enabled=true`, Zipkin will self-trace calls to the API under the service name "zipkin-server".

 Variable | Property | Description
 --- | --- | ---